Free Walking Sightseeing Tour #1 in Cape Town, South Africa

 Guided Free Walking Tours

-Here you can book free guided walking tours in Cape Town:
+Book free guided walking tours in Cape Town.

-Here you can book guided sightseeing tours and other activities in Cape Town:
+Book guided sightseeing tours and activities in Cape Town.

 Explore Cape Town in South Africa with this free self-guided walking tour.
 The map shows the route of the tour.
 Below is a list of attractions, including their details.